jrwarwick/snis-web-consoles/README.md

 > When the mouse is at the bottom center of the screen, the guns will be pointed straight ahead.
 > Moving the mouse from the bottom to the top of the screen moves the guns through the full range of pitch.
 > Moving the mouse to the left side of the screen to the right side of the screen moves the guns through the full range of yaw.
 (Note: Using the arrow keys, you can also yaw and pitch the guns.
 With the arrow keys, the yaw range is not limited (guns can rotate 360 degrees.
 This discrepancy could be considered a bug.)
- - The Left mouse button and the SPACE BAR fire the phasers.
+ - Left mouse button and the SPACE BAR fire the phasers.
- - The Right mouse button and the Z key fire torpedoes.
+ - Right mouse button and the Z key fire torpedoes.
  - the + and - (plus and minus) keys control the WAVE LENGTH of the phasers.
 The CHARGE graph shows how much power will be released in the next phaser shot.
 It takes some time for the phasers to recharge.
 Firing rapidly means each shot contains less energy and does less damage (but if you miss, you will have wasted less energy.)
 If the phasers are damaged, or ENGINEERING has diverted power from the phasers, it may take longer to recharge.